CESNET/eInfra-docs/docs.it4i/general/applying-for-resources.md

 ## Authorize Collaborators for Your Project

 As a PI, you can approve or deny users' requests to join your project.
+There are two methods of authorizing collaborators:

 ### Authorization by Web